-After the transition from bassinet to crib, bridge the rooms with white noise, baby monitor, and nightlights.
+After the transition from bassinet to crib, bridge the rooms with white noise, a baby monitor, and nightlights.
 The use of a video monitor is another valuable tool to keep tabs on him.
 Plus, it eases the fear of moms of leaving the baby alone.

 If your baby is too big for a bassinet but not ready for a crib, it tends the mothers to ponder whether it is safe to move the baby to a crib at 2 months.

 Moving baby to crib at 2 months